9,10-Dihydroanthracene

 9,10-Dihydroanthracene is an organic compound that is derived from the polycyclic aromatic hydrocarbon anthracene.
 Several isomers of dihydroanthracene are known, but the 9,10 derivative is most common.
 It is a colourless solid that is used as a carrier of H_{2} as a hydrogen-donor.

-Preparativos
+Preparation

 Because the aromaticity is not compromised for the flanking rings, anthracene is susceptible to hydrogenation at the 9- and 10- positions.
 It is produced in the laboratory by dissolving metal reduction using sodium/ethanol, an application of the Bouveault–Blanc reduction.
 The reduction can be effected by magnesium as well.
 Finally, it can also be prepared by the coupling of benzyl chloride using aluminium chloride as a catalyst.

 The bond dissociation energy for the 9- and 10- carbon-hydrogen bonds are estimated at 78 kcal mol^{−1}.
 Thus these bonds are about 20% weaker than typical C-H bonds.